Dachau concentration camp: Purpose

-Between the years 1933 and 1945, more than 3.5 million Germans were imprisoned in such concentration camps or prison for political reasons.
+Between 1933 and 1945, more than 3.5 million Germans were imprisoned in such concentration camps or prison for political reasons.
 Approximately 77,000 Germans were killed for one or another form of resistance by Special Courts, courts-martial, and the civil justice system.
 Many of these Germans had served in government, the military, or in civil positions, which were considered to enable them to engage in subversion and conspiracy against the Nazis.

 Organization

 The camp was divided into two sections: the camp area and the crematorium.
 The camp area consisted of 32 barracks, including one for clergy imprisoned for opposing the Nazi regime and one reserved for medical experiments.
 The courtyard between the prison and the central kitchen was used for the summary execution of prisoners.
 The camp was surrounded by an electrified barbed-wire fence, a ditch, and a wall with seven guard towers.

 In early 1937, the SS, using prisoner labor, initiated construction of a large complex of buildings on the grounds of the original camp.
 The construction was officially completed in mid-August 1938 and the camp remained essentially unchanged and in operation until 1945.
 A crematorium that was next to, but not directly accessible from within the camp, was erected in 1942.
 KZ Dachau was therefore the longest running concentration camp of the Third Reich.
-The Dachau complex included other SS facilities beside the concentration camp—a leader school of the economic and civil service, the medical school of the SS, etc. The camp at that time was called a "protective custody camp," and occupied less than half of the area of the entire complex.
+The Dachau complex included other SS facilities beside the concentration camp—a leader school of the economic and civil service, the medical school of the SS, etc. The camp at that time was called a "protective custody camp", and occupied less than half of the area of the entire complex.

 Medical experimentation

-Hundreds of prisoners suffered and died, or were executed in medical experiments conducted at KZ Dachau, of which Sigmund Rascher was in charge.
+Hundreds of prisoners suffered and died, or were executed, in medical experiments conducted at KZ Dachau, of which Sigmund Rascher was in charge.
 Hypothermia experiments involved exposure to vats of icy water or being strapped down naked outdoors in freezing temperatures.
-Attempts at reviving the subjects included scalding baths, and forcing naked women to have sex with the unconscious victim.
+Attempts at reviving the subjects included scalding baths, and forcing naked women to have sexual intercourse with the unconscious victim.
 Nearly 100 prisoners died during these experiments.
 The original records of the experiments were destroyed "in an attempt to conceal the atrocities".

 Extensive communication between the investigators and Heinrich Himmler, head of the SS, documents the experiments.

 During 1942, "high altitude" experiments were conducted.
 Victims were subjected to rapid decompression to pressures found at 4,300 m, and experienced spasmodic convulsions, agonal breathing, and eventual death.